 Hotels include the five start Four Seasons Resort on Pinney’s Beach, Mt.
 Nevis Hotel and Beach Club on Round Hills estate in the hills with fabulous views, Oaulie Beach Hotel, and Pinney’s Beach Hotel.
 Villas and condominium-style accommodations can be found at Paradise Beach, Nelson Springs Beach Resort, and Hamilton Beach Villas and Spas.
 Guest houses are a more budget-conscious option.
 Visit the Nevis tourism site for more information.

 Through Internet searches, you may also find privately owned homes available for rent.
 On our most recent visit we stayed at the cottage at Black Sand Cove, in a park-like setting on a secluded, out-of-the-way part of the island.
-To add to the synchronicity surrounding the mentions of Nevis I was coming across, an email landed in my in-box as I prepared for this post.
-After eleven years, the owners of Black Sand Cove are selling the property.
-Hopefully, the new owners will continue to rent it out.

 How to Get Around the Island?